pablodecm/phd_thesis/src/103_chapter_3.md

 are commonly
 referred as *generator level observables*, and are extremely useful to construct techniques that approximate the latent variables from the detector readouts.
-In fact, the whole simulation chain can be even viewed as a probabilistic program [@Casado:2017cif;@Baydin:2018npr], thus each of the factors in
+In fact, the whole simulation chain can be viewed as a probabilistic program [@Casado:2017cif;@Baydin:2018npr], thus each of the factors in
 [Equation @eq:factor_joint] can be further broken down as a sequence